 As previously disclosed, the Company, its Chief Executive Officer Andy Heyward, and its former Chief Financial Officer Robert Denton were named as defendants in a putative class action lawsuit filed in the U.S. District Court for the Central District of California and styled In re Genius Brands International, Inc. Securities Litigation, Master File No. 2:20-cv-07457 DSF (RAOx).
 Lead plaintiffs alleged generally that the defendants violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act") by issuing allegedly false or misleading statements about the Company, initially over an alleged class period running from March into early July 2020.
 Plaintiffs sought unspecified damages on behalf of the alleged class of persons who invested in the Company's common stock during the alleged class period.
-Defendants moved to dismiss lead plaintiffs' amended complaint; and in a decision issued on August 30, 2021, the Court dismissed the amended complaint but granted lead plaintiffs a further opportunity to plead a claim.
+Defendants moved to dismiss lead plaintiffs 'amended complaint; and in a decision issued on August 30, 2021, the Court dismissed the amended complaint but granted lead plaintiffs a further opportunity to plead a claim.

-On September 27, 2021, lead plaintiffs filed a second amended complaint, naming the same defendants.
-The new complaint alleged again that the Company made numerous false or misleading statements about the Company's business and business prospects, this time over an expanded alleged class period that extended into March 2021; they again alleged that these misstatements violated Section 10(b) and 20(a) of the Exchange Act.
+In September 2021, lead plaintiffs filed a second amended complaint, naming the same defendants.
+The new complaint alleged again that the Company made numerous - depending on how one counted, more than two dozen -- false or misleading statements about the Company's business and business prospects, this time over an expanded alleged class period that extended into March 2021; they again alleged that these misstatements violated Section 10(b) and 20(a) of the Exchange Act.
 Lead plaintiffs again sought unspecified damages on behalf of an alleged class of persons who invested in the Company's common stock during the expanded alleged class period.
-In November 2021, defendants filed a motion to dismiss the second amended complaint.
+In November 2021, the defendants filed a motion to dismiss the second amended complaint.
 On July 15, 2022, the Court issued a decision dismissing the second amended complaint in its entirety and with prejudice.
 On August 12, 2022, lead plaintiffs filed a notice of appeal to the United States Court of Appeals for the Ninth Circuit.
-After full briefing of the appeal, a panel of the Court of Appeals held oral argument on the appeal on November 6, 2023, and took the matter under submission.
+After a full briefing of the appeal, a panel of the Court of Appeals held oral argument on the appeal on November 6, 2023, and took the matter under submission.

 On April 5, 2024, the Appellate Court issued its opinion, affirming in part and reversing in part the decision of the District Court.
-The Appellate Court affirmed the dismissal of certain claims pertaining to Company statements where it found the Plaintiffs failed to adequately plead loss causation, but reversed the lower court's dismissal of claims related to other Company statements, finding that, in those other instances, the Plaintiffs adequately pleaded loss causation.
-The matter is now remanded to the U.S. District Court for the Central District of California for further proceedings on the Plaintiffs remaining claims.
-The Company cannot predict the outcome of the further proceedings upon remand to the District Court.
+The Appellate Court affirmed the dismissal of certain claims pertaining to Company statements where it found that Plaintiffs failed to adequately plead a 10(b) cause of action but reversed the lower court's dismissal of claims related to four of the Company's alleged misstatements, finding that, in three of those instances, the Plaintiffs adequately pleaded loss causation, and in one instance adequately alleged a misleading statement.
+The Court of Appeals did not address other elements of any claims based on these four complained-of statements, noting that the District Court should address those issues on remand.
+The matter was remanded to the District Court in May 2024.
+By order entered June 4, 2024, the Court directed the defendants to file a renewed motion to dismiss on a schedule to be proposed by the parties.
+Defendants filed that motion on July 29, 2024.
+Under an agreed, and court-ordered, briefing schedule, briefing of the motion is expected to extend into October 2024, with a hearing schedule for early November.
+The Company cannot predict the outcome of the renewed motion to dismiss Plaintiffs' remaining claims based on the four remaining alleged misstatements, or the outcome of the case more generally.